SyncfusionExamples/how-to-skip-the-sorting-when-group-the-columns-in-uwp-data-grid/README.md

 ## About the sample

-This sample illustrates how to skip the sorting when group the columns in WPF DataGrid.
+This sample illustrates how to skip the sorting when group the columns in UWP DataGrid.

 By default, SfDataGrid groups a column in the sorted order.
 However, you can group a specific column in the actual order without sorting the groups in SfDataGrid by removing the grouped column from the SfDataGrid.View.SortDescriptions.